wcko87/rabiribi-map-editing/index.md

 More detailed information on these layers can be found in the [Detailed Documentation](https://github.com/wcko87/rabiribi-map-editing/tree/master/docs).

+# Modifying Character Dialogue and Cutscenes

+The 1.8e beta version of Rabi-Ribi includes the ability to modify cutscenes and character dialogue for custom maps.
+By default, the game makes use of the files in `Rabi-Ribi\localize` for its cutscenes.
+If you create the files `story_emot.rbrb` and `story_text.rbrb` and place them in your custom map folder (`Rabi-Ribi\custom\<your map name>\`) together with your map, these ifles will be used for dialogue/cutscenes instead.

+More information on the contents of these files can be found in the [Detailed Documentation](https://github.com/wcko87/rabiribi-map-editing/tree/master/docs/cutscenes).

 # Frequently Asked Questions

 ##### Q: When I load a map in Tiled, I can't see any tiles at all!
 All I see are a bunch of numbers.